CristianoYL/RestaurantAppAPI/README.md

 * runtime.txt
 * uwsgi.ini

-Thus if you wish to deploy this service on other platforms or just to test locally, feel free to ignore these files.
+Thus if you wish to deploy this service on other platforms or just to test locally, feel free to ignore these files and use ```app.py``` as your entry point.

 However, if you do wish to deploy this service on Heroku, please remember to configure the entries in ```config.py``` as Environment Variables on Heroku in order to let it run.
 # API Reference